adamfoneil/DbCache/README.md

 	RevInfo = dwg
 });
 ```
-I can later fetch the individual elements as needed using the `FullUrl` as a key. `GetAsync` will deserialize the json into its strongly-typed `ImportedDrawingInfo` form:
+I can later fetch the individual elements as needed using the `FullUrl` as a key. `GetAsync` will deserialize the json into its strongly-typed `ImportedDrawingInfo` form.
+In this example `request.SourceUri` represents the `FullUrl` key:

 ```csharp
 var revInfo = await _cache.GetAsync<ImportedDrawingInfo>(request.SourceUri);